11nonali23/Advanced-Workout-Clock/README.md

 # Advanced Workout Clock

 This Android Application is meant to generate a clock with features to make any work-out related activity more efficent.
+The app is offically on the app store [Link to app](https://play.google.com/store/apps/details?id=com.andrea.advanced_workout_clock)

 ## Basic features of the app